Ashland Public Library

 Join Miss Kayla for this new literacy-focused storytime!
 Each week, we’ll focus on different letters of the alphabet and letter sounds as a cornerstone of building early reading skills.
 We’ll also read thematic stories, do fun rhymes and fingerplays, and even work on hands-on crafts!
 Perfect for preschool-aged children and up (ages 3-6) with a caregiver.

-Virtual - Friday Night Film Discussion: A Nice Indian Boy
+Virtual - Friday Night Film Discussion: Black Dog

 Welcome to our Friday Night Film Discussions!
-Today we’ll be discussing “A Nice Indian Boy".
+Today we’ll be discussing “Black Dog".

 Saturday Stories *for familes w/ young children